streetyoga/atapi/index.md

 - Implementing arbitrage trading with other exchanges.
 - Implementation of GUI, hot candidates are [tkinter](https://github.com/python/cpython/tree/main/Lib/tkinter) with heavy skinning to give it a modern look and [voila](https://github.com/voila-dashboards/voila).

-This project is meant to sharpen my Python programming skills, no guaranties or responsibilites from outcomes by using my software will be covered by me.
+This project is meant to sharpen my Python programming skills, no guaranties or responsibilites from outcomes by using this software will be covered by me.

 ### Support or Contact